 Business Process Management (BPM) defined

 BPM (Business Process Management) is a business solution approach which views a business as a set of processes or workflows.
-(PNMSOFT, 2016)
+(Business Process Management (BPM), PNMSOFT, 2016)

 All businesses have processes whether that's to process credit card request, a loan, a student enrollment an employee onboard.